 |Caste System during the Gupta Period||Major Literature of Gupta Period|

 Gupta Empire – The Golden Age of India

-Decline of Gupta Empire Notes:- Download PDF Here
+Legacy and Decline of Gupta Empire (UPSC Notes):- Download PDF Here

-The Gupta age in ancient India has been called the ‘Golden Age of India’ because of the many achievements in the field of arts, science and literature that Indians made under the Guptas.
+The Gupta age in ancient India has been called the ‘Golden Age of India’ because of the many achievements in the field of arts, science, and literature that Indians made under the Guptas.
 The prosperity under the Guptas initiated a period of splendid accomplishments in arts and sciences.
-The Gupta Empire lasted from 320 AD to 550 AD.
+The Gupta Empire lasted from 320 CE to 550 CE.

 Gupta Empire Literature

 - Sanskrit literature flourished under the Guptas.
-Kalidasa, the great poet and playwright was in the court of Chandragupta Vikramaditya.
-He composed great epics such as Abhijnanashaakuntalam, Kumarasambhavam, Malavikagnimitram, Ritusamharam, Meghadootam, Vikramorvashiyam and Raghuvamsham.
+Kalidasa, the great poet, and playwright were in the court of Chandragupta Vikramaditya.
+He composed great epics such as Abhijnanashaakuntalam, Kumarasambhavam, Malavikagnimitram, Ritusamharam, Meghadootam, Vikramorvashiyam, and Raghuvamsham.